Lespremeto/leoatchina-vim/README.markdown

 ### [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)
 YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.
 It has several completion engines

+Needs `python` or `python3`
 > `nnoremap go :YcmCompleter GoToDefinitionElseDeclaration`

 ### [deoplete](https://github.com/Shougo/deoplete.nvim)
 Deoplete is the abbreviation of "dark powered neo-completion".
 It provides an extensible and asynchronous completion framework for neovim/Vim8.

+Need `+python3`

 ### [completor](https://github.com/maralla/completor.vim)
 Completor is an asynchronous code completion framework for vim8.
 New features of vim8 are used to implement the fast completion engine with low overhead.
-Require `python3`
+Need `python3`

 ### [ncm2](https://github.com/ncm2/ncm2)
 NCM2, formerly known as nvim-completion-manager, is a slim, fast and hackable completion framework for neovim.
 Require `python3`

 Its popup menu is differnt from others.

 ### [asyncomplete](https://github.com/prabirshrestha/asyncomplete.vim)
 Provide async autocompletion for vim8 and neovim with timers.
 This repository is fork of https://github.com/roxma/nvim-complete-manager in pure vim script with python dependency removed.
 But if you want `python` support(actruely python3), you should `pip3 install python-language-server`

 ### [neocomplete](https://github.com/Shougo/neocomplete.vim)
 neocomplete is the abbreviation of "neo-completion with cache".
-It provides keyword completion system by maintaining a cache of keywords in the current buffer.
+It provides keyword completion system by maintaining a cache of keywords in the current buffer.Use snippets for completion, faster than `neocomplcache`

 ### [neocomplcache](https://github.com/Shougo/neocomplcache.vim)
 neocomplcache is the abbreviation of "neo-completion with cache".
 It provides keyword completion system by maintaining a cache of keywords in the current buffer. neocomplcache could be customized easily and has a lot more features than the Vim's standard completion feature.